DDM-Lab/janus/README.md

 track who did what to most expeditiously resolve problems.
 Multiple people masquerading as the same user both step on each other’s feet and confuse things.

+In addition to current users, there are also archives of former lab members who had accounts on the old machine, Halle, but have left the group, in `/home/former-halle-users`.

 If you are new to Unix, there is a wealth of information about it available online.
 Note that you’ll typically be interacting with Janus from the command line, so you may want to focus on tutorials and so on that concentrate on that, rather than those aimed at GUI users of personal Linux machines.
 You may also find searching for